dannyweng/linkAnalyzer/README.md

-# Web Scan Tools - Python 3
+# Link Analyzer - Python 3

 ## You need to complete the following steps to have the script run properly.
 It is important to not expose your API Keys!!!